jpapoulia/UrbanHeatIsland-Prediction-EYChallenge2025/README.md

 ## Overview
 The **EY Open Science AI & Data Challenge 2025** is an annual global competition aligned with the **United Nations Sustainable Development Goals (SDGs)** and the **EY Ripples** program.
-It invites university students, early-career professionals, and EY people to develop AI and machine learning models addressing critical environmental issues.
+It invites university students, early-career professionals, and EY people from 146 countries to develop AI and machine learning models addressing critical environmental issues.

 This year’s theme focuses on the **Urban Heat Island (UHI) effect**, a phenomenon where urban areas experience significantly higher temperatures than surrounding rural areas due to dense infrastructure, limited vegetation, and lack of water bodies.
 In some cases, the temperature difference can exceed **10°C**, leading to severe health, social, and energy-related challenges.